Executive Committee

 Katharine joined the ExCo as interim Membership Secretary in 2017, and was formally elected in 2018.
 She currently works for the British Trust for Ornithology analysing data from wetland and marine bird projects.
 Her PhD looked into wading bird’s responses to environmental change on UK estuaries and developed predictive models to aid conservationists.
 Prior to this she worked as an field assistant around the world gaining insights into bird’s behavioural ecology and their conservation in different environmental circumstances.

-Co-Editor-in-Chief, Wader Study ~ Jacquie Clark (UK)
+Editor-in-Chief, Wader Study ~ Jacquie Clark (UK)

 Jacquie Clark

-Jacquie is Co-Editor-in-Chief of Wader Study, and ex officio member of ExCo since April 2018.
+Jacquie is Editor-in-Chief of Wader Study, and ex officio member of ExCo since April 2018.
 Jacquie has been captivated by waders since she was an undergraduate, has been a member of IWSG ever since and was on ExCo back in the 1980s.
 She is an active member of the Wash Wader Ringing Group and enjoys wader ringing around the world.
-Her research has been focussed on the effects of cold weather on waders, as well as migration and moult.
+Her research has focussed on the effects of cold weather on waders, as well as migration and moult.
 On deciding to quit paid work as Head of Ringing for BTO, she volunteered to get involved with IWSG again and became an editor, quickly morphing into co-Editor-in-Chief and consequently joining ExCo.
 In addition to her editing duties, she is having great fun carrying out wader and other ornithological fieldwork, as well as trying to write all those papers there was never time for and finally finding (a bit of) time to work on the house.

 Conference Co-ordinator ~ Delip K. Das (Bisharga: Bangladesh)